 Or read my review of Super Productivity in my article “Super Productivity is an extremely powerful To Do app for Linux“.

-Project management – Zenkit Base
+Personal project management – Zenkit Base

 For the Clarify, Organize, Reflect and Engage steps that I follow for my productive life, I prefer to use a Kanban solution, which helps me to visualize the organization and planning of all my actionable items.
 So, for all my personal projects I create separate Kanban boards and in each Kanban board I manage my work by moving activity cards between Backlog, To Do This Week, To Do Today, In Progress and Done.

 There are many Kanban software solutions available for the mainstream macOS and Windows desktop operating systems and the most important mobile operating systems, free or paid, and professional or more focused on personal use.
 Unfortunately, the range of open source Kanban applications for Linux is less extensive, and if you find them, most of them require you to do a fairly complex setup of a private server or web hosting solution.
 There are lots of closed source Kanban solutions out there that can be used within a browser in Linux, like Zoho Projects, Trello and Meistertask.
 But if possible I like to have the option of a native Linux installable application.
 Zenkit is one of my favorite closed source commercial solutions (with a free version with limited but very usable options) that also offers a Linux application.